 12. 8 Mile (2002)

-Eminem’s 2002 biopic depicted his journey from some rather hostile surroundings to become the best rapper of modern times.
+Eminem’s 2002 biopic depicts his journey from living in hostile surroundings to becoming the best rapper of the modern era.
 It is the perfect story that will motivate you to rise above everything negative around you and focus on your dream.
 With passion, sincerity and a strong will, no dream is too big to achieve and struggle is a crucial part of the beautiful journey to success.
 All you need to do is keep kicking and never give up.

 Read More: Best Psychedelic Movies of All Time